What is it?

 Winter and summer semester

 The course's modern facilities include a live studio, numerous cameras and over 42 editing workspaces, and enable students to apply knowledge gained from exercises, field trips and a project semester.
 Working in teams, students use the facilities to develop new media formats from the initial idea to the complete production and public airing at the "Media Showroom Night".
-In October 2016 the degree course staff and facilities moved into new office space at the Unter den Eichen campus and will therefore have the opportunity to bring all workspaces closer together on one floor.

 An academic degree program and practical training go hand in hand in the Media: Conception & Production course.
 Prof. Wolfgang Schiffler, an initiator of the course: "The degree program is the perfect symbiosis of practically-oriented studying and design and technology-related knowledge."
 Besides the university's professors, experienced adjunct instructors from journalism, film production, event management or media law hold lectures and supervise practical work.